pyeventsourcing/eventsourcing/README.md

 mysql://scott:tiger@hostname/dbname
 ```

-Similarly to the support for adapting SQLAlchemy for storing event,
+Similarly to the support for storing events in SQLAlchemy, there
-there are object classes in the library for Cassandra.
-Support
+are object classes in the library for Cassandra.
+Support for other
-for other databases is forthcoming.
+databases is forthcoming.

 Please note, neither database connection nor schema setup is the
 responsibility of the application object.
 All these components can